ashleymullan/ashleymullan.github.io/README.md

-# Welcome to my website repo!
+# Welcome to my personal website!

-This repository was developed using the template available at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.
+This repository contains all files needed to build my website, which is available at <ashleymullan.github.io>.

+Thank you to [Marvin Schmitt](https://www.marvinschmitt.com/blog/website-tutorial-quarto/) for his wonderful Quarto template and tutorial.